Tips for Growing a Sustainable eCommerce Business

 6. Carbon Neutral Shipping

 If your business is a small one, there’s a good chance in-house logistics aren’t a core part of your operation.
-However, this doesn’t need to be a barrier to [providing carbon neutral delivery options to your customers.
+However, this doesn’t need to be a barrier to providing carbon neutral delivery options to your customers as a means to implement sustainable eCommerce.

 By partnering with carbon-neutral couriers and logistics services, you can provide customers with an eco-friendly shipping option.
 Admittedly, these services come at a premium, but they can be passed to the customer.
 Remember, if a customer is actively looking for these services, they’ll be prepared to pay more for them.